How to Become an Adult-Gerontology Nurse Practitioner (AGNP)

 - Adult-gerontology acute care NPs earned a median base salary of $112,000 and a median total income of $118,000.

-Additionally, BLS data shows the number of NPs could increase by 52% from 2019 to 2029, making it one of the fastest growing professions in the country.
-According to federal data from Projections Central, the highest projected job growth for NPs from 2018 to 2028 are from the following states:
+Additionally, BLS data shows the number of NPs could increase by 40% from 2024 to 2034, making it one of the fastest growing professions in the country.
+According to 2024 BLS data, the highest average salaries come from the following states:

 Resources for Adult-Gerontology Nurse Practitioners